Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

         1. When changes are tracked within a system (for example Windows updates in the Add or Remove Programs component or updates performed and logged by the vendor), they do not need to be logged on the change management tracking log.
         2. However, the employee implementing the change will ensure that the change tracking is available for review if necessary.
         3. Affected employees will be informed at least one week before the change is implemented.
 Reminders will be sent to ensure the affected employees are aware.
 The TL or SA will verbally inform the affected employees on the day the changes will be implemented.
-        4. The SA will do a broadcast to inform all the affected employees in the situation of an emergency change management.
+        4. The TL or Manager will do a broadcast to inform all the affected employees in the situation of an emergency change management.

     2. The employee implementing the change will ensure that all necessary data backups are performed prior to the change.